 General: The Regional District will endeavour to maintain adequate levels of reserve fund balances to mitigate current and future financial risks and facilitate stable requisition rates.
 The following guiding principles form the basis of this Policy: Sufficient reserve funds are important in achieving financial health and stability for the Regional District.
 Reserve goals need to be consistent with, and supportive of, established long-term financial plans.
-Reserve fund management needs to conform to the statutory and legal requirements of the Local Government Act and the Community Charter , Generally Accepted Accounting Principles (GAAP) and Public Sector Accounting Board (PSAB) recommendations.
+Reserve fund management needs to conform to the statutory and legal requirements of the Local Government Act and the Community Charter, Generally Accepted Accounting Principles (GAAP) and Public Sector Accounting Board (PSAB) recommendations.
 Reserve Administration: The administration of reserves is a joint responsibility between the Budget Manager and the General Manager of Financial Services.
-Overall Responsibilities: The Budget Manager will: Request creation of new reserve accounts from the General Manager of Financial Services. - Request changes (i.e. transfers, expenditure, and name changes) to reserve accounts from the General Manager of Financial Services.
+Overall Responsibilities: The Budget Manager will: · Request creation of new reserve accounts from the General Manager of Financial Services.
+Request changes (i.e. transfers, expenditure, and name changes) to reserve accounts from the General Manager of Financial Services.

 Monitor reserve balances relating to the Budget Manager's Service area(s) and ensure permitted usage and minimum and maximum levels are adhered to.
-Complete responsibilities outlined in each reserve fund section in Appendix "A" Appendix "A".
-The General Manager of Financial Services will: Invest reserve amounts appropriately according to the Regional District Investment Policy RD-14-19 and ensure interest is allocated to the reserves on a monthly basis.
-Provide information to the board regarding number, type, and balance of reserves on an annual update basis. - Consider and approve creation of new reserve accounts when requested by the Budget Manager.
+Complete responsibilities outlined in each reserve fund section in Appendix "A".
+The General Manager of Financial Services will: Invest reserve amounts appropriately according to the Regional District Investment Policy RD-14-19 and ensure interest is allocated to the reserves on a monthly basis. - Provide information to the board regarding number, type, and balance of reserves on an annual update basis.
+Consider and approve creation of new reserve accounts when requested by the Budget Manager.
 Consider and approve changes to reserve accounts when requested by the Budget Manager.
 Make a reserve report available to Budget Managers on a quarterly basis, at a minimum, or upon request.
 Complete responsibilities outlined in each reserve fund section in Appendix "A".
 Recommend any revisions or amendments to this Policy, as may be required from time to time, as a result in changes in applicable statutes, accounting standards, economic conditions, or other changes.
+Contributions and Withdrawals Contributions to the operating reserves are to be done by the following methods: Budgeting for transfers to operating reserves in the Five-Year Financial Plan in order to achieve between the minimum or maximum levels; At the end of the year remaining surplus funds from any service may be transferred by finance into operating reserves; or Withdrawals: Operating reserves may be accessed when included in the Five- Year Financial Plan or amended financial plan.
+The transfer from operating reserves will be shown in revenue as a transfer from operating reserve line item.
+Internal Borrowing Internal borrowing from specific Reserve Fund, Unappropriated Surplus and Statutory Reserve Fund balances shall be permissible as allowed for by legislation, if a clearly defined and attainable payback plan, including payment of foregone interest, is in place.
+Internal borrowing allows for more flexibility in terms of payback amounts and loan duration than that of external borrowing.
+Paybacks shall be executed according to plan.
+Reserve Categories: The Regional District has over 260 unique reserve accounts that are encompassed in this Policy.

+- 1. Operating Reserves

+- 2. Capital Reserves

+- 3. Statutory Reserves

-Reserve Categories: The Regional District has over 215 unique reserve accounts that are encompassed in this Policy.
-In order to summarize, these reserves have been organized into the following categories: Operating Reserves Capital Reserves Statutory Reserves Special Purpose Reserves Asset Management Reserves Northern Capital and Planning Grant Reserves; and Growing Communities Fund Reserves Guidance by Category: Please see Appendix "A" for guidance on each category of reserve funds.
+- 4. Special Purpose Reserves

+- 5. Asset Management Reserves

+- 6. Northern Capital and Planning Grant Reserves; and

+- 7. Growing Communities Fund Reserves

+Guidance by Category:

+Please see Appendix "A" for guidance on each category of reserve funds.